SmartGenzAI1/genz--ai/README.md

 Users can add their own API keys in **Settings > API Keys**.
 These are:
 - Stored in browser localStorage only
-- Never sent to your server (only to the respective API providers)
+- Never sent to our server (only to the respective API providers)
 - Take priority over server-side keys
 - Enable unlimited usage